bmslpsu/Benifly/README.md

  Currently, the main class `Benifly.py` has five methods that can be called.

- #### 1. `loopMat(root, file, vidname)`
+ #### 1. `loopMat(root, file, vidname, targetdir)`
  Will continuously track a MATLAB  `.mat` video in a file located in the `root` with filename `file` until stopped by the user.
 There is no output, which is useful for setting masks & other parameters before tracking.
 The input parameter `vidname` must be the MATLAB variable that the video is stored under.
 Note that the video must be in grayscale form (3D matrix).
+If the `targetdir` parameter in specified, the user can use the `run` button to call `Benifly.runMat()` and save the tracked kinematics.

   #### 2. `runMat(root, file, vidname, targetdir)`
  Works just like like `loopMat()`, but will track a video stored in a `.mat` file **and** output data to the `targetdir`(tracking only runs once & is no longer continuous).

-  #### 3. `loopVid(root, file)`
+  #### 3. `loopVid(root, file, targetdir)`
  Works just like like `loopMat()`, but takes a video format file (`.avi`, .`mp4`, `.mov`, etc.) instead of a `.mat` file.

   #### 4. `runVid(root, file, vidname, targetdir)`
  Works just like like `runMat()`, but takes a video format file instead of a `.mat` file.

   #### 5. `loopLive()`
- Works just like `loopMat()` but reads in an image stream from the first default usb camera device.
+ Works just like `loopMat()` but reads in an image stream from the first default usb webcam device.
 Not very useful right now, but can be used for debugging if video files are not loading.

  ### Output
  *Benifly* methods that save data (`runMat()`,`runVid()`) output two files:
  * `filename.csv`: contains the head, abdomen, aux, and left & right wing angles for all frames of the input video.
 Outputs that are not set to be tracked default to `nan`.
 There are other *Benifly* variables that are not currently designed to be saved, such as the radii & gradients for each body part.
- * `filename.avi`: the saved *Binefly* video feed with tracking illustrations (default frame rate is 60Hz)
+ * `filename.avi`: the saved *Binefly* video feed with tracking illustrations (default frame rate is 60Hz).
+The parameter, `export_vid` can be set so the tracked video is not saved.

  For both output files, `filename`  will be the same as the name of the video file fed to *Benifly*.

  ### Setting & Saving Parameters
  The `params.json` file in the *Benifly* root directory stores all startup information for the GUI and tracking methods.
-Everytime a parameter is changed in the Kinefly GUI (such as a mask location), this information will be dumped to the file.
+Everytime a parameter is changed in the Kinefly GUI (such as a mask location), this information will be dumped to this file.
 The user can also edit this file to change parameters before startup. `.json` files are not especially readable/editable in text format, so  a `.json` [viewer](https://codebeautify.org/online-json-editor) may me helpful.
 If *Benifly* cannot find this file on startup, then default paramters will be used and a new `params.json` file will be created.
-The user can also specify a new location fo the parameter file when creating a *Benifly* instance.
+The user can also specify a new location/filename for the parameter file when creating a *Benifly* instance.

  A `params.json` file is included in the root folder for reference, but it is recommended that users delete this and create their own from defaults.
 This will prevent a few possible issues.

  ### Exiting the GUI
  **Do not** use the *X* in the top right corner.
 This will cause problems.
 Instead click the the exit button on the top left.

- ### General Notes
-  The paramter `output_fps` sets the frames per second of the output video (default=60).

  ## Benifly vs Kinefly
   * *Kinefly* ROS commands (help, gui_on, gui_off, exit) are not functional.